 Almost all of the substantial public interest conditions in Schedule 1 Part 2 of the DPA 2018, plus the condition for processing employment, social security and social protection data, require an APD (see Schedule 1 paragraphs 1 and 5).

 This section of the policy is the APD for the ICO.
-It demonstrates that the processing of special category (‘SC’) and criminal offence (‘CO’) data based on these specific Schedule 1 conditions is compliant with the requirements of the GDPR Article 5 principles.
+It demonstrates that the processing of special category (‘SC’) and criminal offence (‘CO’) data based on these specific Schedule 1 conditions is compliant with the requirements of the UK GDPR Article 5 principles.
 In particular, it outlines our retention policies with respect to this data.

 Description of data processed

 We process the special category data about our employees that is necessary to fulfil our obligations as an employer.
 This includes information about their health and wellbeing, ethnicity, photographs and their membership of any trade union.
 Further information about this processing can be found in our staff privacy notice.